HTTP Commands

 https://some-service/{Symbol=APPL}

-This sample has a standard URL parameter, "s":
+Here's an example with a standard URL parameter, "s":

 https://some-service?s=APPL